 What college classes are students taking these days?
 There are a lot of new and cool classes at U.S. colleges updated with trending content like social networks, social media, viral videos and the digital area in general.
+Whether you want to pursue a master of public administration or finish your teaching certification, these classes are recommended to anyone who is going to school.

 Check out these tech, social media and digital classes available: